Last Updated: September 14, 2020

 - Presenting signs and symptoms depend on tumor size and location

-- Headache, cranial neuropathies (cranial nerves 5, 7, and 8 most common)
+- Headache, cranial neuropathies (cranial nerves V [trigeminal nerve], VII [facial nerve], and VIII [vestibulocochlear nerve] most common)

 - Often asymptomatic